dmartorano/co2_emissions/README.md

 - Project_5_Modeling_Dom - Utilized clean national average data to generate EDA graphs for all variables and create a multivariate time series model.
 Multivariate model found that, after a small increase to CO2 emissions from their COVID era low, CO2 emissions are forecasted to continue in a downward trend based on energy consumption levels.

 ### `Visualizations_Folder`

+- Project_5_Visuals.ipynb: Visuals from `Project_5_EDA_ben.ipynb` datasets (initial prior to further data collection.
+Purpose of this file is to gain deeper insights into multiple pollution index metrics as well as energy source trends from States and at a national level from the 21st century only.
+Viewed natural disaster and anthropologic crisis event and other trends in data emblematic of the positive and negative correlation amongst variables in the study that necessitated multi-variable analysis.

+Following were for use in presentation:
+- Daniel Time Series Graph (actual names)
+- Ben ARIMA and SARIMA graphs (actual names)
+- co2_dom.png
+- coal_dom.png
+- natural_gas.png
+- nuclear_dom.png
+- petroleum_dom.png
+- renewable_dom.png
 ### `Powerpoint_Presentation`

 ### Group Members: